ahladach/ExpenseTracker/README.md

 To run the Expense Tracker Application on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/your-username/expense-tracker-app.git Open the project in your preferred Java IDE.
+- Clone the repository: `git clone https://github.com/ahladach/ExpenseTracker.git`
+- Open the project in your preferred Java IDE.
-Make sure you have MySQL installed and running on your machine.
+- Ensure MySQL is installed and running.
-Create a new MySQL database for the application.
-You can use the following Update the application.properties file in the src/main/resources directory with your MySQL database URL, username, and password.
+- Create a new MySQL database for the application.
+- Update `application.properties` with your MySQL database URL, username, and password.
-Build and run the application using Maven: mvn spring-boot:run Open your web browser and navigate to http://localhost:8191 to access the Expense Tracker Application.
+- Build and run the application using Maven: `mvn spring-boot:run`
+- Access the Expense Tracker Application via http://localhost:8191 in your web browser.

 ## Project Structure

 The project follows a standard Spring Boot project structure:

-'src/main/java' contains the Java source code 'src/main/resources' contains the application configuration files and Thymeleaf templates 'src/main/resources/static' contains the static assets (CSS and images)
+- 'src/main/java': Java source code.
+- 'src/main/resources': App configuration and Thymeleaf templates.
+- 'src/main/resources/static': CSS and images.